trec-kba/many-stop-words/README.md

 Simple Python package that provides a single function for loading sets of stop words for different languages.

-Stop words in English, Italian, Portuguese and Spanish, were retrieved from the following sources:
+Stop words in English, French, German, Finish, Hungarian, Turkish, Russian, Czech, Greek, Arabic, Catalan, Polish, Hebrew, Norwegian, Swedish, Italian, Portuguese and Spanish, were retrieved from the following sources:

  * Wiktionary lists of prepositions in the respective languages
  * Perseus: http://www.perseus.tufts.edu/hopper/stopwords